-- 5.1 Some Ideas from Science about Hypotheses. - 5.2 Formulating research hypotheses in technology and engineering. - 5.3 Some criteria for research hypotheses. - 5.4 Hypotheses concerning causes. - 5.5 Predictions vs explanations. - 5.6 Scientific vs statistical hypotheses. - 5.7 Hypotheses or conjectures in mathematics. - 5.8 Examples of hypotheses in SEOR and various areas of IT..
+- 5.1 Some Ideas from Science about Hypotheses.

+- 5.2 Formulating research hypotheses in technology and engineering.

+- 5.3 Some criteria for research hypotheses.

+- 5.4 Hypotheses concerning causes.

+- 5.5 Predictions vs explanations.

+- 5.6 Scientific vs statistical hypotheses.

+- 5.7 Hypotheses or conjectures in mathematics.

+- 5.8 Examples of hypotheses in VSE..